On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Establishment of networks for semantic communication

 In \cite{huang2023large}, deep reinforcement learning is used to tackle the challenges encountered in multi-cell systems.
 By translating data rates into semantic information rates and utilizing a unique metric called Semantic Throughput (STP), the technique improves resource allocation and achieves improved STP performance compared to standard methodologies.
 This not only improves the effectiveness of communication, but also guarantees the dependable transmission of meaning, therefore laying the foundation for advancements in 6G.
 As Shannon's Law nears its ultimate limits, researchers are exploring the theoretical constraints of compressing substantial information (semantic information).
 The Bayesian network used to represent the semantic source evaluates both lossless and lossy compression techniques \cite{Xia2024}.
 The authors establish theoretical limits for attaining perfect reconstruction and propose an efficient encoding model that depends on the network's structure.
 Moreover, they provide the most efficient compression methods for scenarios where information is available to both the sender and receiver.
 They illustrate that the optimal method entails incorporating distinct enhancements throughout the network.
 This work provides a basis for understanding the maximum degree of compression that may be successfully achieved for semantic data.

 The semantic attribute assesses the congruence between the recipient's deduced understanding and the presenter's intended message, by considering the content, specifications, and semantics, with the aim of improving the intelligence of the communication system.
-Coherence encompasses both the precision and lucidity with which symbols may convey their intended meanings, as well as the effective conveyance of information or a concept from its origin to its destination, without delving into particular particulars.
+Coherence encompasses both the precision and lucidity with which symbols may convey their intended meanings, as well as the effective conveyance of information or a concept from its origin to its destination, without delving into particular aspects.
 The evaluation of the compression level attained in semantic source coding in relation to the original information is of utmost significance \cite{tang2023informationtheoretic}.
 Through the use of this semantic source, the authors have derived the theoretical limits for both lossless and lossy compression, along with the minimum and maximum constraints on the rate-distortion function.
 Based on the defined research objectives and existing knowledge, it can be shown that semantic source coding \cite{Lu2022SemanticsEmpoweredCA} has the potential to achieve more significant reductions in communication overhead and redundancy cost when compared to separate source-channel coding (SSCC).
-The primary factor for this is its ability to collect and compress the most pertinent and concise information, and then summarize it effectively. \begin{itemize} \item Evaluation of the level of compression achieved in semantic source coding with respect to the original information is crucial.
-In order to determine the theoretical boundaries for lossless and lossy compression, the writers of \cite{tang2023informationtheoretic} employed this semantic source.
-Moreover, they established the lower and upper limits for the rate-distortion function. \item The aim of the task-oriented component is to effectively accomplish tasks while taking into account the possible influence on the value of the information delivered.
-Leveraging easily accessible resources such as communication bandwidth, processing expenses, and energy consumption enhances the feasibility of attaining a shared goal within the constraints and specifications of a particular project. \item An assessment of the effectiveness of a task or performance indicator relies on the extent to which the obtained information contributes to its achievement.
-System performance evaluation may be quantified by measuring the extent to which a certain objective is achieved, taking into account the allocated resources. \end{itemize} These previously described perspectives differ from the approach grounded on the information theory paradigm, which considers all potential transmission sequences.